Can talking to a career counselor really make a difference?

-Engaging my services can involve a substantial outlay, and potential clients should definitely engage in a cost / benefit analysis.
+Utilizing my services can involve a substantial outlay, and potential clients should definitely engage in a cost/benefit analysis.
 But how to estimate the cost, and even harder, the value of the benefit?

 Harder to quantify are the benefits of such goals as finding a more fulfilling career, restructuring your life to reduce the pressure you’re under, or saving a relationship that’s in trouble.
 This is particularly true since there are no absolute guarantees of success – even the most skilled practitioner may occasionally run into a situation that, for one reason or another, doesn’t improve.
 However, these situations are very rare in my practice.
 The great majority of my clients are able to achieve their goals or at least make significant progress towards them in partnership with me.

-If you’re not in the physical condition you’d like to be, it makes sense to hire a trainer: someone who knows what you need to do to reach your goals, and will motivate and guide you through that process.
+If you’re not in the physical condition you’d like to be, it makes sense to hire a trainer: someone who knows what you need to do to reach your goals and will motivate and guide you through that process.
 A business in trouble often hires a consultant to take an objective look at its situation and recommend solutions.
-The current economic environment has placed tremendous strains on individuals’ lives and relationships.
-Whether you are looking to enhance your career prospects, find a different career, cope better with the pressures of the job, or learn approaches and tools to strengthening your relationships, hiring an expert not only makes sense, but will most likely turn into one of the best investments you’ve ever made.
+Whether you are looking to enhance your career prospects, solve a recurring pattern of negative behavior, learn how to write a great resume or conduct an outstanding interview, find a different career, cope better with the pressures of the job, or in general learning approaches and tools to enhance the professional part of your life, hiring an expert not only makes sense, but will most likely turn into one of the best investments you’ve ever made.